I live in Mid-Wales, and make my living as a portrait painter.

-The recession of the late 80's coincided with my decreasing interest in the music business, dominated (it seemed to me) by fashions, fads & egos.
-In 1988 we bought a cottage in Mid-Wales with a view to leaving London.
-In 1992 I closed the business & we moved to Wales.
+DKB had been good and I had worked with some great people, but the recession of the late ’80s coincided with my increasing disinterest in working in the music business and living in London.
+In 1988 my girlfriend and I bought a cottage in Mid-Wales with a view to leaving.
+Our first daughter was born and in 1992 I closed the business and we moved to Wales.

-I spent 2 years (& all our savings) renovating the cottage, and then I came to paint.
-It was more difficult than I had expected.
-I worked in an old caravan in the garden.
-For 6 months I tried to “be a painter”, rejecting idea after idea as being too pretentious, dull or unoriginal.
-By late 1994 we had no money, I was without any real direction & the caravan, a dismal place, was leaking badly.
+I spent 2 years (and all our savings) renovating the cottage.
+Then, I came to paint: It was more difficult than I had expected… working in an old caravan in the garden, for 6 months I tried to “be a painter”, rejecting idea after idea as being too pretentious, dull or unoriginal.
+By late 1994 we had no money, I was without any real direction and the caravan, a dismal place, was leaking badly.

-A friend kindly offered a room to use as a studio in a village nearby.
-With a decent space & light, things picked up.
+A friend kindly offered a room to use as a studio in a village nearby: With a decent space & light, things picked up.
 In an interview with the printmaker Terry Frost I read; “looking for something to inspire you to work is an escape from taking action.
 The decision to take action is the only way of seeing”.
-This simplified things for me - forget the thinking – work!
-I would paint the things around me, the things figurative painters had always painted; still lives, landscapes, & portraits.
+This showed me a way forward – forget the thinking – work!
+I would paint the things around me, the things figurative painters had always painted; still lives, landscapes and portraits.

-I have many things to say on art & when I find the time, I will put some of them down....
-I work in a traditional manner, I guess, though I draw influences from many artists.
-It is hard for me to see my work objectively.
-I have a long way to go, but my intention is to establish my own language of marks & not copy others.
-I am a perfectionist, with all the baggage that brings.
-It drives me on but also inhibits me.
-I have aims & manners of style that conflict, & often find it difiicult to see a way ahead.
-Having no training in painting has been a hindrance but at the same time, perhaps a release.
-Someone once told me I was lucky not to have received an art education as it meant I had not been told what was right & wrong, what was good & bad, but could decide those things for myself.
-It is difficult however to maintain confidence when most of my judgement is self-reliant & I have no bedrock of received knowledge to support it.
-Still, I don’t believe you need an artschool education to understand art.
-Good art speaks to everyone, educated or not.
-If an artwork relies on an explanation outside of itself to be understood or appreciated, then it is the lesser work for that.
+I am a perfectionist, which drives me on but also inhibits me.
+Having no training in painting has been a hindrance but at the same time perhaps, a release.
+I have been told that I was lucky not to have received an art education, as it meant I had not been told what was right and wrong, what was good and bad, but could decide those things for myself.
+But it is difficult to maintain confidence when most of my judgements are self-reliant and I have no bedrock of received knowledge to support them.
+The fact that I continue to receive commissions must be a validation, but I find it hard to make the connection.
+Still, I don’t believe you need an artschool education to understand or practice art.
+Good art speaks to everyone, educated or not: a work must speak for itself and if any artwork relies on an explanation outside of itself to be appreciated, then it is the lesser work for that.